Companies House change and dissolution alerts

 Director change alerts

 Companies House tells you a filing was made.
-We tell you a director has resigned — their name, their role, and whether this is the first change or the third in 18 months.
+We tell you a director has resigned, with their name, their role, and whether this is the first change or the third in 18 months.

 Know when the person you're relying on at a customer account has left.
 Know before the relationship goes cold.